vnspoj/vnspoj.github.io/wiki/string/rabin-karp.md

 wiki: true
 title: Rabin-Karp Algorithm
 ---

-# Rabin-Karp Algorithm for string matching
+ for string matching

-This algorithm is based on the concept of hashing, so if you are not familiar with string hashing, refer to the [string hashing](./string/string-hashing.html) article.
+This algorithm is based on the concept of hashing, so if you are not familiar with string hashing, refer to the [string hashing](../string/string-hashing) article.

 This algorithm was authored by Rabin and Karp in 1987.